-- controversies exclusion for corporate and sovereign issuers, which takes into account the severity of the controversy and the impact on society and environment; - exclusion of ESG laggards7 for corporate and sovereign issuers, leveraging on ESG rating assigned to issuer on the basis of relevant ESG indicators, including any adverse impact indicators applicable; - sector and controversial activity exclusion for corporate issuers, specifically - o coal sector exclusion for corporate issuers; - o unconventional oil & gas: fracking, artic and tar sands sector exclusion for corporate issuers; - o unconventional weapons exclusion for corporate issuers.
+- controversies exclusion for corporate and sovereign issuers, which takes into account the severity of the controversy and the impact on society and environment; - exclusion of ESG laggards9 for corporate and sovereign issuers, leveraging on ESG rating assigned to issuer on the basis of relevant ESG indicators, including any adverse impact indicators applicable; - sector and controversial activity exclusion for corporate issuers, specifically - o companies involved in thermal coal activity - o companies involved in oil and gas (both conventional and unconventional). - unconventional weapons.